-High season on the Corn Islands starts in December and runs until Easter which is mid-April.
+High season on the Corn Islands is December, January, February, March and April.
 These are the busiest months of the year and some of the best weather.
 It might rain a bit but generally not that much.
 It’s busy with fun people from around the world as North Americans are some of the biggest visitors.
 This is the time when most residents are there, most tourists come, expats and the islands are busiest.

 If I was going to visit for only two weeks throughout high season, I’d go in March.

-Rainy season on the Corn Islands can start in May and go as long as November.
+Rainy season on the Corn Islands historically is May, June, July, August, September, October and November.
 Having lived there for years, sometimes it rains all the time.
 Sometimes it doesn’t even rain and we wonder if it’s even rainy season.
-September is one of the best months and it’s no surprise that a festival is being organized now for that month.
+September is one of the best months as there is next to no wind.
+Iyt’s no surprise that a yoga retreat festival is being organized now for that month.
 If you do have free time in September and wish to have a wonderful authentic experience, it’s a great time to visit.

 Pro tip: Don’t pay attention to the weather network.
 Often it will say rain for a week but it’s sunny, just an hour or so of rain a day.